bmeaut/python_nlp_2018_spring/Homework.md

 Now Github Classroom creates your own private repository for this homework with the starter code (the homework notebook) in it.
 This may take a few minutes.

+If you're unfamilar with git, many great tutorial are available online such as the Git Book [here](https://git-scm.com/book/en/v2) (Chapter 1 and 2 should be more than enough for this course).

 ### Final submission

 The last commit in this repository before the deadline will be your submission